-- Revenues Protected by Regulatory Mechanisms (1) - Residential Revenues Not Protected by Regulatory Mechanisms (2) - Commercial and Industrial Revenues Not Protected by Regulatory Mechanisms (3)
+Revenues Protected by Regulatory Mechanisms(1)

-- (2) Residential revenues not protected by regulatory mechanisms from change in sales with 9% at UNS and 10% at Other Electric in 2019. - (3) Commercial and Industrial revenues not protected by regulatory mechanisms from change in sales with 9% at UNS and 9% at Other Electric in 2019.
+- Residential Revenues Not Protected by Regulatory Mechanisms(2) - Commercial and Industrial Revenues Not Protected by Regulatory Mechanisms(3) - (1) Includes regulatory mechanisms at ITC, Central Hudson, FortisBC, and 85% of FortisAlberta's revenues which are based on fixed-billing determinants.
+Also includes wholesale/other revenues at UNS that do not have a significant impact on earnings and are primarily returned to customers through regulatory mechanisms. - (2) Residential revenues not protected by regulatory mechanisms from change in sales with 9% at UNS and 10% at Other Electric in 2019. - (3) Commercial and Industrial revenues not protected by regulatory mechanisms from change in sales with 9% at UNS and 9% at Other Electric in 2019.